bctnry/flowmark/docs/manual.md

    * Or, if the beginning of the string has a prefix that has a previously defined freeform macro, push the corresponding string onto the active string stack, and restart step 3. (_{This rule is put here since one cannot simply append the corresponding string to the left-end of the activ string because forward-reading (explaind later) primitives directly act upon the active string /previous to the expansion of the freeform macro/.})
    * Or, if none of the rules mentioned above applies, remove the first character from the active string and add it to the neutral string.
 Restart step 3.

-Note that this description of algorithm does not mention "idling procedure" like TRAC; this is because Flowmark is
+Note that this description of algorithm does not mention "idling procedure" like TRAC; while it's possible in Flowmark to use an idling procedure like TRAC, this implementation does not use one and its REPL is implemented separately instead.

 ## Defining text macros in Flowmark